The Church of Jesus Christ of Latter-day Saints in Mexico: 1960 to present

 Church membership began to expand rapidly during the late 1960s, reaching 100,000 members by 1972.
 As membership increased, church leaders began making regular visits to church members in Mexico.
-In 1972, church president Harold B. Lee spoke to members at a Mexico City area conference, along with his counselors, several Apostles, and other leaders.
-In early 1977, church president Spencer W. Kimball spoke to a large number of church members at area conferences in both Mexico City and Monterrey, with nearly 25,000 members attending the conference in Mexico City.
-During his visit, Kimball also met with Mexican President Jose Lopez Portillo at the national palace in Mexico City.
+In 1972, church president Harold B. Lee spoke to members at a Mexico City area conference, along with his counselors, several apostles, and other leaders.
+In early 1977, church president Spencer W. Kimball spoke to a large number of church members at area conferences in both Mexico City and Monterrey, with nearly 25,000 members attending in Mexico City.
+During his visit, Kimball also met with Mexican president José López Portillo at the national palace in Mexico City.

 The first Spanish-speaking stake in the church was organized in Mexico City in 1961.
-In 1966, Agricol Lozano became the first Mexican-born member of the church to serve as a stake president.
+In 1966, Agricol Lozano became the first Mexican-born church member to serve as a stake president.
 In 1970, the Monterrey Stake (now the Monterrey Mexico Mitras Stake) was organized with Guillermo G. Garza as its president.
 This was the first stake organized in Mexico outside of the Mormon colonies and the Mexico City area.

-On December 2, 1983, the Mexico City Temple and Visitors’ Center were dedicated by Gordon B. Hinckley, marking the first temple in Mexico.
+On December 2, 1983, the Mexico City Temple and visitors’ center were dedicated by Gordon B. Hinckley, marking the first temple in Mexico.